heinedej/rancher-install-cli-ansible-role/README.md

 # rancher-install-cli-ansible-role

 Ansible role to install rancher cli.
+Forked from AdopteUnOps/rancher-install-cli-ansible-role, as there seem to be very little change.

+Updated to install v2.3.0 of the cli.

 Role Variables
 --------------